proxpero/proxpero.github.io/_posts/2017-1-28-generating-text-with-markoff-chains.md

 {% highlight swift %}
 public func generateText(maxWordCount: Int) -> String {
-    var result = ""
-    // TODO: Turn `result` into something interesting. return result
+    // TODO: return fake text.
 }
 {% endhighlight %}

-There's not much going on with this method yet.
-It takes an integer which basically limits the amount of text produced.
-And, predictably, it has a return type `String`.
-I start with an empty string called `result`, which will get mutated somehow during the course of the function by appending to it one word at a time until we've reached the limit.
-But, in order to know what words should be added, we need to use the `store` dictionary we created in the initializer.

-We need to start with a random prefix.
+We start with a random prefix.
 All the subsequent text will grow from this seed.
 And since we want our text to sound like complete sentences, let's make sure we get a prefix that's suitable for opening a sentence.
 We'll say it's good enough for now to choose only a prefix that begins with an uppercase letter.

 {% highlight swift %}
 var seed = ""